 To avoid being rejected for poor quality photos, here are a few do’s and don’ts of taking photos for your customers with the TaskEasy Contractor app.

 DON’T take or upload photos when there are objects blocking your view.
-DO take photos that match the corresponding photo icon and give you a clear view of the yard.
+DO take clear, wide-angled photos showing as much of the yard as possible.

 DON’T take photos that are blurry.
 DO keep your phone as still as possible and allow your camera to focus before taking the picture.